sisterai/estate-assistant-system/README.md

 ### tRPC API

-EstateWise includes a **tRPC** (TypeScript Remote Procedure Call) API as an optional, type-safe alternative to the REST API.
-This provides end-to-end type safety between backend and frontend, automatic API client generation, and improved developer experience.
+EstateWise incorporates a **tRPC** (TypeScript Remote Procedure Call) API as an optional, type-safe alternative to the REST API.
+This delivers end-to-end type safety between backend and frontend, automatic API client generation, and enhanced developer experience.

 #### tRPC Features